bitprj/devrel/AStarPathfinding/blog.md

 If this is all you came here for then give yourself a pat on the back and go use your code for whatever you need!
 For those that want to stick around I’ll be adding just a little bit more code here so we can better see how A* performs and get the intuition behind the algorithm in our head.

-**Visualizing Decisions**
+## **Visualizing Decisions**

 Remember all those nodes we found interesting enough to add to our heap?
 What if we set a color to each of those interesting nodes and if that node was interesting enough for us to inspect, what if we recolored it to something else?
-And that’s exactly what I plan to do!
+That’s exactly what I plan to do!

-Add two more colors in **macros.py**
+Add two more colors in **macros.py**:

 ```